Managing X-Particles Licences

 You can also use this dialog box to remove an X-Particles licence from this machine permanently.
 To do that, delete everything in the three entry fields and click OK.
 You will be asked to confirm that you want to do this.
 You can re-enter the licence details at any point if you want to use X-Particles on this machine again.

-The X-Particles Licence Manager allows you to see which seats are in use on which machines.
+The X-Particles Licence Manager enables you to see which seats are in use on which machines.
 This is of most use if you have multiple seats for a licence and need to close one to free it up; you can see which machines are using them using the licence manager.

 To see the manager, click 'Licence Manager...' from the main X-Particles menu.
 A window like this will appear (some details have been deliberately obscured):